cyberman54/ESP32-Paxcounter/README.md

 Compile time configuration is spread across several files.
 Before compiling the code, edit or create the following files:

 ## platformio_orig.ini
 Edit `platformio_orig.ini` and select desired hardware target in section boards.
 To add a new board, create an appropriate hardware abstraction layer file in hal subdirectory, and add a pointer to this file in sections board.
-Rename to `platformio.ini`
+Copy or rename to `platformio.ini`.

 ## src/paxcounter_orig.conf
 Edit `src/paxcounter_orig.conf` and tailor settings in this file according to your needs and use case.
 Please take care of the duty cycle regulations of the LoRaWAN network you're going to use.
-Rename to `paxcounter.conf`
+Copy or rename to `paxcounter.conf`.

 If your device has a **real time clock** it can be updated bei either LoRaWAN network or GPS time, according to settings *TIME_SYNC_INTERVAL* and *TIME_SYNC_LORAWAN* in `paxcounter.conf`.